Heat transport

 $ T_{is} = T_i - \displaystyle\frac{ k }{ \alpha_i } \Delta T $

-With the variation of heat ($dQ$), the time variation ($dt$), the section ($S$), the temperature difference ($\Delta T$), and the total transport coefficient (multiple medium, two interfaces) ($k$), we obtain
+With the heat transported ($dQ$), the time variation ($dt$), the section ($S$), the temperature difference ($\Delta T$), and the total transport coefficient (multiple medium, two interfaces) ($k$), we obtain

 which, with the external transmission coefficient ($\alpha_e$) and the temperature difference at external interface ($\Delta T_e$)